Moselle loop Bremm

 Spectacular: the romantic half-timbered houses on the steep slopes above which Cochem Castle towers.

-Not bad: the view of Cochem and the Moselle from the castle balcony.
+Not bad: the view of Cochem and the Mosel River from the castle balcony.

 Guided tours of the castle cost €7 per adult, take place every 15 minutes during opening hours and last around 40 minutes.